 We are working on building the space back to our original vision, but these things take time.
 We appreciate your patience.

-I have been sewing since around the age of 8, when my grandmother gave me her old Singer sewing machine from the 60’s.
-She taught me the basics of the machine, and I started teaching myself to sew.
-Growing up in a very small town, the nearest fabric store was 30 minutes away, but luckily I was the youngest of 3, and got full permission to rip apart the hand-me-downs that I had outgrown.
-Mostly I turned everything into a purse.
-This was where my recycling began, not that I realized that was what I was doing at the time.
+She has been stitching since around the age of 8, when her grandmother gave Kristen her old Singer sewing machine from the 60’s.
+She learned the basics of the machine, and Kristen began teaching herself to sew.
+Growing up in a very small town, the nearest fabric store was 30 minutes away.
+Luckily she was the youngest of 3, and was able to upcycle her old clothes into purses and eventually took the leap into making clothing.

-In 2010 I opened Ginger Root Design with one of my best friends, Erin Orfanon (then Derge).
-It was the home of our tailoring business, specializing in revamping/recycling garments, in addition to basic tailoring.
-It was also a place for us to sell our eco-friendly designs and feature other local artists in DC.
+In 2009, Kristen moved to Washington DC with her now husband.
+Shortly after in 2010, she opened Ginger Root Design with one of her best friends, Erin Orfanon (then Derge).
+It was the home of the duo’s tailoring business, specializing in revamping/recycling garments, in addition to basic tailoring.
+It was also a place for the 2 friends to sell their upcycled designs and feature other local artists in DC.

 After an amazing 5 year run, both Erin and Kristen decided to close Ginger Root and began their individual home businesses as they both prepared for expanding their families.
 In 2015, Erin launched Confetti Tailoring (a tailoring service for bridal, formal, and vintage).
 Kristen launched RETHINK Tailoring with the main goal of making recycling a legitimate shopping option for one’s professional and casual wardrobe.